 However, some foreign nationals are subject to visa formalities before entering Morocco.
-To find out if you are one of those concerned, go to https://morocco.visahq.com/
+For more information, visit the website of Morocco’s Consular and Social Affairs:

-Here are a few useful phrases in Moroccan Arabic for your stay in Casablanca.
+Here are a few useful phrases in Arabic for your stay in Casablanca.

 Good morning: As-salam alaykom